Evana13G/RAPDR_babble/README.md

 For more instructions on writing/running test nodes, see below which will redirect to the developers wiki.

-#### DEVELOPMENT Run instructions <br />
-[FOR DEVELOPMENT MODE] See https://github.com/Evana13G/RAPDR_babble/wiki/Developers-Instructions

 #### Other Info <br />
-The URDF models are inside the baxter_simulation package in a folder that I believe is called baxter_sim_examples/models.
-The URDF model for the table and the wall is called cafe_table.

-1. For proof of concept scenario #1, we assume the following protocol:

-"left_gripper" - left gripper <br />
-"right_gripper" - right gripper <br />
-"cup" - cup <br />
-"cover" - cover <br />

-2. Many of the .py files might not be runnable.
+1. Many of the .py files might not be runnable.
 Navigate to their directories and run:

         chmod +x [filename]